pandafengye/MIST/README.md

   For the reads specific to each pathogen species (\_MIST.\*.fq), 0.1x sequencing coverage of bacterial genome (e.g. 5000 100-bp reads for a 5-Mb bacterial genome) is usually sufficient for MIST to do strain-level typing.
 Too many reads (e.g., > 50000 reads) for the subsequent mapping and maximum likelihood estimation would otherwise cause long running time.
 Users can extract a subset (5000) of reads with the command such as "head –n 20000 _MIST.*.fq > input.fq".

 ### MIST-strain
-  This module functions to map metagenomic sequences against reference genomes using Bowtie2, and to measure the relative abundance of each cluster in the metagenomics dataset, along with similarity and reliability assessment.
+  This module functions to map metagenomic sequences against reference genomes using Bowtie2, and to measure the relative abundance of each cluster in the metagenomics dataset.
 ### Command
   ```bash
   $ python MIST.py strain --threads 8 --indexpath Example_Dir/output/_MIST_index/ --cluster_output Example_Dir/output/_MIST_ref_cluster.csv --pair_1 Example_Dir/input/read/example_data1.1.fq --pair_2 Example_Dir/input/read/example_data1.2.fq --read_length 200 --genome_size 5000000 --output Example_Dir/output/